denysha-abigail/Rodde-It/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 ## Description
 This full stack web application utilizes HTML, CSS, Handlebars, JavaScript, MySQL, Node.js, and Node Package Manager (bcrypt, connect-session-sequelize, dotenv, express, express-handlebars, express-session , handlebars, mysql2, sequelize) to build an MVP startup forum resembling Reddit.
-Through the implementation of the MVC paradigm, Object-Relational Mapping, CRUD functionality, template generating engines, and authentication features, users have the ability of:
+Through the implementation of the MVC paradigm, Object-Relational Mapping, CRUD functionality, template generating engines, and authentication features, users have the ability to:

-- Signing up and creating an account
+- Sign up and create an account
-- Logging in as a returning user
+- Log in as a returning user
-- Creating, editing, viewing, and deleting posts
+- Create, edit, view, and delete posts
-- Adding comments to posts
+- Add comments to posts
-- Upvoting or Downvoting on posts
+- Upvote or Downvote on posts
-- Navigating to Sign up, Log in, Home, Dashboard, and Edit pages
+- Navigate to Sign up, Log in, Home, Dashboard, and Edit pages

 > Visit the deployed Heroku site [HERE](https://rodde-it.herokuapp.com/)